How Much Does Hardwood Floor Repair Cost?

 Squeaks are usually caused by floorboards rubbing against each other or against fasteners.
 Fixes may involve adding screws from below, shimming joists, or re-fastening boards from above.

-- Typical cost: $200 to $1,000 per room, depending on accessibility from below and how extensive the squeaks are.
+- Typical cost: $200 to $1,000 per room for most repairs, depending on accessibility from below and how extensive the squeaks are.
+Severely damaged floors with weakened subfloor structure can run up to $6,000.

 - Best for: Floors that move or creak but do not show major structural or water damage.